June 24 - July 8, 2018 // 15 Days

 July 11 - July 25, 2018 // 15 Days

 Completing Grades 8-12

-Join our 15-day high school community service hurricane relief service program focused on the residents of Houston and the surrounding area.
+Join our 15-day teen community service trip and hurricane relief service program focused on the residents of Houston and the surrounding area.

 Whenever we witness destruction like this, we can’t help but wonder how we can help.
 Since 2006 we have been volunteering our summers to assist the homeowners affected by hurricanes Katrina and Rita.
 We have seen the struggle to rebuild and witnessed the sluggish pace of these efforts.
 When the dust settles and the media leaves, the rebuilding must go on.
 Oftentimes, it is through the efforts of grassroots volunteers that victims are able to rebuild their lives.

 This summer, we ask you to join us as we travel down to Houston to offer assistance to those in need of help.
-At this point in time, our efforts will focus on debris removal, manning donation centers, and lending an ear to those who want to share their story.
+At this point in time, our efforts will focus on debris removal, rebuilding homes, and lending an ear to those who want to share their story.
 Our work will be difficult, our accommodations simple, but the feeling of being of service to the warm people of Texas will be priceless.

 A Certificate of Community Service indicating the total number of hours worked and a Presidential Volunteer Service Award will be issued upon successful completion of the program.

 8 - 12*

 We stay in a private home.
 Bedrooms will be divided by gender and participants will sleep slumber party style – in sleeping bags, rotating available beds nightly.
 Showers are available; however, we shower every three to four days to conserve resources and support sustainability.

 *Participants must be at least 14 years old at the start of the program